Internal Communication in International Companies: Succeeding

 Identifying the Specific Challenges of International Communication

 The difficulties of international internal communication do not stem from a single factor.
 They accumulate.
-A transformation announcement may be well-designed at headquarters, poorly interpreted locally, little taken up by middle management, and drowned in too many channels on the same day.
+A transformation announcement may be well-designed at headquarters, poorly interpreted locally, little picked up by middle management, and drowned in too many channels on the same day.

-The strongest tensions often arise during change phases.
+The strongest tensions often appear during change phases.
 Yet communicators already have a heavy load.
 In 2025, 49% of organizations cite lack of time and capacity, 44% cite change fatigue, and 41% cite insufficient communication between managers and teams, according to the analysis of internal communication challenges in 2025.
-In the international context, the pressure increases, as 86% of employees believe that organizational failures stem from poor communication in the same source.
+In the international context, the pressure increases, as 86% of employees believe that organizational failures stem from poor communication in this same source.

 Culture Changes the Meaning of the Message